 Lama Temple

-I tire of too many temples very quickly, but this one is up there as one of my favourites.
-While the Temple of Heaven is another well-known site it’s not really a magnificent temple complex like this (more of a huge park).
-Known as the most renowned Tibetan Buddhist temple outside of Tibet, you’ll be hit by an array of magnificent colours, exquisite decor, sporadic prayer wheels, ancient architecture and the strongly scented mists of incense.
+Beijing’s Temple of Heaven is more of a large park space than a magnificent temple complex, but the Lama Temple is known as the most renowned Tibetan Buddhist temple outside Tibet.
+You’ll be hit by an array of magnificent colours, exquisite decor, sporadic prayer wheels, ancient architecture and shrouded in clouds of incense.
 A particular highlight here is the towering Maitreya Buddha, carved from a single sandalwood tree, which supposedly holds a Guinness World Record for its claim.

 Metro stop: Yonghegong-Lama Temple